The Alex Moulton Charitable Trust

 2022

 Christine Olivieri becomes CEO of the Alex Moulton Charitable Trust.
-Her leadership ensures the long-term future of this remarkable estate, transforming the property into a sustainable heritage and community hub, hosting guided tours and local events.
+Her leadership ensures the long-term future of this remarkable estate, transforming the property into a sustainable heritage and community hub, hosting guided tours.

 2024

-After a 6-month 100k restoration project led by Darcy Design & Build, The Hall proudly unveils its first three ensuite guest rooms—elegantly restored spaces that blend timeless character with modern comfort, generating a commercial income stream.
+After a £100,000 6-month project, The Hall proudly unveils its first three en-suite guest rooms—elegantly restored spaces that blend timeless character with modern comfort, generating a commercial income stream.

 2025

-The Hall secures a 100k historic loan from the Architectural Heritage Fund, a UK-based charity that supports the conservation and sustainable re-use of historic buildings.
-Overseen once again by Darcy Design & Build, the loan transforms four historic cottages located on The Hall estate into comfortable, energy-efficient homes, generating sustainable rental income while addressing local housing needs.
+The Hall secures a £150,000 Heritage Impact Fund loan from the Architectural Heritage Fund, a UK-based charity that supports the conservation and sustainable reuse of historic buildings.
+The loan helps transform four historic cottages located on The Hall estate into comfortable, energy-efficient homes, generating sustainable income while addressing local housing needs.

 Trustees